AnanthaRajuC/Spring-Boot-Application-Template/README.md

 * 	[Lombok](https://projectlombok.org/) - Never write another getter or equals method again, with one annotation your class has a fully featured builder, Automate your logging variables, and much more.
 * 	[Swagger](https://swagger.io/) - Open-Source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful Web services.
 * 	[Maven](https://maven.apache.org/) - Dependency Management
+* 	[Bootstrap Table](https://bootstrap-table.com/) - An extended table to the integration with some of the most widely used CSS frameworks.

 ## External Tools Used